-

 Critical Mass is a Canadian Christian rock music group from Waterloo Region in Ontario.
-They have produced and released seven albums.
+They have produced and released eight albums.

 Critical Mass started in 1997.
 Their first album was a demo recording, Faith Looks Up and received positive reviews.
 The album went on to win the band Best International Group and Best Modern Rock/Alternative album from the United Catholic Music and Video Association.